raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

 {: #full-sending-flow title="Architecture overview" }

-{{full-sending-flow}} shows an example protocol flow, where a client sends a request to its own guest DS, which in turn makes a request to the owning DS.
-The owning DS then fans out a message to another guest DS.
+{{full-sending-flow}} shows an example protocol flow, where a client sends a request to its own guest DS, which in turn makes a request to the hub.
+The hub then fans out a message to another guest DS.

 Both the message sending and the fanout parts of the protocol are designed in a request/response pattern.
 In the first protocol part, the client sends a